Skip to main content

 And over the course of five days in early January, a group of students, accompanied by faculty and staff, from Rockhurst University and Spring Hill College, made a measurable difference in one family’s life during their solidarity immersion trip in Belize.

 The trip, Rockhurst’s first with Spring Hill College under the two institutions’ strategic alliance, was in partnership with Hand in Hand Ministries, which supports housing, health care and education in several sites, including Belize.
-It was one of two solidarity immersion trips offered over the winter to students through Rockhurst University's campus ministry office.
+It was one of two solidarity immersion trips offered in the winter.

-Rockhurst University sponsors solidarity immersion trips both in the United States and abroad several times a year, giving students the opportunity to experience the world beyond campus or their home communities.
+Rockhurst University's office of service and action sponsors solidarity immersion trips both in the United States and abroad several times a year, giving students the opportunity to experience the world beyond campus or their home communities.
 Though service is a component of the trip, the students also learn about the perspectives and the people in the locations they travel to.

 According to Todd Hopkins, director of transfer and graduate admissions and one of two faculty and staff companions for the students, the group in Belize helped complete a new home for a young mother, Keisha, and her 3-year-old son.
 The students were involved each step of the way, working alongside the family and others to complete the home.
 It was a chance to get to know the family who would soon move into the house.
 At the end of the week, they celebrated the completion of the house and turned the keys over, so to speak, in a ceremony.